Home » XP Tweaks

 Most of the shortcuts and programs can me made to “Pin to Start menu” by right clicking on them.
 However this is not possible when it comes to folders.
 Now suppose of you have some folder in a drive which you access more often , what you do?
-Till now i had been making a shortcut on desktop but then what if You can pin it to start menu ?
+Till now I had been making a shortcut on desktop but then what if You can pin it to start menu ?
 Wouldn’t be it useful.
-Here are the steps which to both Xp and Vista
+Here are the steps for Windows Xp , Vista and Windows 7.

 Add registry key to ContextMenuhandler